 Sell Your Team to the InvestorsThe relationship between a startup and their investors is often referred to as a marriage.
 Click To Tweet

 It’s a long-term partnership that requires matching expectations, and a lot of compromise.
-Which is why the team slide in your pitch deck is really, really important.
+Which is why it’s important to create a pitch deck team slide that communicates the spirit of your team.
 Investors want to see more than just a great product and a way to bring it to market.
 They want to get to know the core team that’s going to execute.

 Buffer did a great job with their team slide by sharing the track records of each cofounder, while also validating itself as a venture-backed startup that was able to attract business-savvy advisors.